Asif-Mogal/BuckshotRoulette/README.md

 🔫 Buckshot Roulette (NOT THE ORIGINAL)
-A nerve-wracking terminal game where you gamble with virtual lives - built with Python and Colorama
+A nerve-wracking terminal game where you gamble with virtual lives - built with Python

 🚀 Quick Start